 - Kyungyup Kim: In 2011 China requested the extradition of Mr Kim, a Korean national and New Zealand resident accused of murder in Shanghai.
 New Zealand has received assurances from China that, if extradited, Mr Kim will not be subject to the death penalty and torture, and his fair trial rights will be upheld.
-Mr Kim's second application for judicial review was dismissed by the Wellington High Court in August 2017 s9(2)(f)(iv) - Kim Dotcom and others: In February 2012 the United States requested the extradition of Kim Dotcom, Mathias Ortmann, Bran van der Kolk and Finn Habib Batato in relation to copyright infringement and money laundering offences.
+Mr Kim's second application for judicial review was dismissed by the Wellington High Court in August 2017.
+In September, Mr Kim filed an appeal to the Court of Appeal against the High Court's judicial review decision.
+A date for the hearing has not yet been set. - Kim Dotcom and others: In February 2012 the United States requested the extradition of Kim Dotcom, Mathias Ortmann, Bran van der Kolk and Finn Habib Batato in relation to copyright infringement and money laundering offences.
 The High Court ruled in February 2017 that there was sufficient evidence to warrant this case going to trial in the United States, meaning that it would now be for the Minister of Justice to determine their surrender to the United States.
 Mr Dotcom has appealed the High Court decision.
 The Court of Appeal will hear the appeal in February 2018.